 Whom do we publish?

-Impressions considers submissions by Dickinson State University students, faculty, staff, and alumni, as well as regional high school students (contest only).
+Impressions considers submissions by Dickinson State University students, faculty, staff, and alumni, as well as regional high school students.

 What do we publish?

 Submissions of fiction, nonfiction, poetry, two-dimensional art, and photography are welcome.
 Nonfiction includes the personal essay, as well as other essays that demonstrate artful language.
 We only accept unpublished work, unless we solicit published work from you.
 Once we have published your work, you are free to publish it elsewhere.
 We hold first- and one-time rights only.